phn/pytpm/doc/data_structures.rst

 vectors with three components TPM uses, "6-vectors" that store the three position components and the three velocity components.
 TPM uses spherical vectors while handling user input coordinates, for example positions and proper motions from catalog.
+Here the units are radians and radians/day.

 In PyTPM, these data structures are provided as Python classes; Cython extension types.
 These are not meant to provide a complete